ozum/not-sync/README.md

 # not-sync

-Disable file synchronization for selceted files in an auto detected cloud storage such as Dropbox, iCloudDrive or OneDrive.
+Disable file synchronization for files in an auto detected cloud storage such as Dropbox, iCloudDrive or OneDrive.

 # Synopsis